My Resume

 To make your furniture upholstery experience with me a worth while experience.

-My Resume starting out as an old fashioned apprentice
+My Resume starting out as an old fashioned upholsterers apprentice

 1971-1974

-My next employment was with Anne & Warren Sillcocks at The Upholstery Shop in Cohasset, MA.
-I was hired as sort of a journeyman upholsterer.
-But then, two off their upholsterers suddenly died.
-One from a heart attack and the other from a car accident leaving work one day.
-I suddenly found myself as the head upholsterer with quite a bit of responsibility.
-This is when I started to develop my skills as a head upholsterer.
-Ann & Warren treated me great.
-It was my first and only job I have ever had with benefits.
-They paid me a very wage with health insurance and even vacation time.
-During this time I started to do small upholstery jobs out of my home and started to develop the skills needed to run my own business.
-I don’t think Anne & Warren appreciated me working at home.
-In some ways I could see their point of view.
-But I was doing small upholstery jobs for family and family friends.
-In all honestly, good or bad, this is how most upholsterers end up starting their own businesses.
-They start out working for someone and then eventually start their own business.
-In 1979 I moved to Florida to begin a new chapter for My Resume.
+My next employment was with Ann & Warren Sillcocks at The Upholstery Shop in Cohasett, MA.
+I was able to use all the skills I learned at Hingham Upholstery, but after the sudden tragic death of two of their upholsterers, I found myself in a crash course in Upholstery 101.
+This is when I started to develop my skills.
+Ann and Warren Sillcocks treated me great.
+It was my first and only job that came with benefits.
+They paid me a fair wage with health insurance and even vacation time.
+At that time I also did small jobs out of my home and started to develop the skills needed to run my own business.
+I don’t think Ann & Warren appreciated my working on my own.
+In some ways I could see their point of view, but I was doing upholstery jobs for family and friends of family.
+Work that would not have made it to them at the Upholstery Shop.
+And besides, good or bad, that is the way the upholstery industry works.
+Many many upholsterers start out in one place getting trained and then start their own business.
+In 1979 I moved to Florida to begin a new chapter in my Resume.

 Sunny Sarasota Florida